makintha/project2-group3/README.md

 State Park attendance data to span from 2003 to 2020

 <h4><b>Questions to Answer</b></h4>

-Where is the highest concentration of state parks in New York State?
+- Which State Parks in New York State is the most popular?

-What are the most popular parks in New York State?
+- Which County is the Popular Park Located?

-Income Level vs types of facilities offered in the state park?
+- Attendance of Park Vs. County’s Population and Median Income

-Identify State Parks that overlays to another county
+- Does a State Park stay at No.1 in terms of Attendance?

 <h4><b>Visualisation</b></h4>
 To Create a Dashboard to show all the different State Park Facilities for the State of New York in the USA.